-13.3 Half Yearly Financial Report
+Half Yearly Financial Report

-Within two months after the end of the first half of each financial year, i.e. by 28 February, the Directors shall deliver to the Shareholders an unaudited report containing the following information:
+On or before the 14th of February each year, the Directors shall deliver to the Shareholders an unaudited report containing the following information:

 - a) A Revenue Statement disclosing actual and budgeted revenue and expenditure and comparative figures for the same period in the previous year. - b) A Statement of Financial Position at the end of the half year i.e. 31 December. - c) A commentary on the results for the six months together with a report on the outlook for the second six months with reference to any significant factors that is likely to have an effect on the Company's performance.
 This commentary is to also include an estimate of the financial result for the year under review. - d) A copy of the Audit New Zealand management report for the previous year. - e) A non-financial performance report.